 Did the import relief implemented in the 1983-1987 period rescue H-D from the brink of bankruptcy?
 Or did H-D save itself on its own without much help from the relief?
 This section answers the question.
 Based on the demand estimates reported in the previous section, this section measures the impact of safeguard protection on H-D by asking what would have happened to the company's sales had no such provision been provided.

-We evaluate the effects of the safeguards from two perspectives, the short and long-term.
-In the former case, we examine the price effect of tariffs, leaving long-term strategies, such as changes in motorcycle characteristics, constant.
-In the long-term perspective, we investigate the effect of the safeguards on H-D's upgrading of motorcycle quality.
-These exercises require a supply model in order to analyze the equilibrium responses in motorcycle competition in the United States.
-This section first introduces such a model, and then describes the simulation strategies.
+We examine the price effect of tariffs, leaving long-term strategies, such as changes in motorcycle characteristics, constant.
+This exercise requires a supply model in order to analyze the equilibrium responses in motorcycle competition in the United States.
+This section first introduces such a model, and then describes the simulation strategy.